 Explain that water also helps seeds grow.
 Pretend it is raining and grow a little more.
 Continue to pretend it is either raining or sunny, then finish growing by spreading your arms out to the side like leaves opening up.

 To extend the learning further, plant seeds with your child in your backyard and observe them over a couple of weeks.
-(Click here for a list of seeds safe for young children.)
 Look at various seeds together, talking about the differences and similarities.
 Review the things necessary for seeds to grow then work together to plant seeds using soil and water.

 Encourage Scientific Thinking Year-Round